Victorgonbu/Ruby-docs-web-scraper/README.md

 ## Install

 - In a terminal window type `gem install rspec`
-- Once rspec install has finished, type `rspec --init`
-- You will see a folder spec and a file `.rspec`
-- Inside spec folder you'll see a `spec_helper.rb` file.

 ## Run
 > For this project we have alredy created 2 files called `methods_spec.rb` and `url_spec.rb`.
 If you want to create another one, make sure you follow name required convetion: `[your file name] _spec.rb`. same way we created the 2 existing ones.